 It’s not just about paying less tax, although that is the obvious attraction, especially for business owners and other high earners.
 Rather, it’s more about flexibility.
 These regimes are particularly appealing for individuals with complex international finances, investments or business interests that are spread across several countries.

-The UK’s Famous Non-Dom Regime
+The UK’s Famous Non-Dom Regime: Non-Dom No Longer?

 More from Guides

-- What Is an Indie Hacker?
+- What Is White-Label SaaS?

 Other Countries with Non-Domicile Regimes